-There are multiple compliances bodies around the world which are responsible for taking care of how the mobile health domain is behaving.
-The importance of knowing what compliances like HIPAA stands for becomes all the important for a mHealth app developer because they have a direct link to how safely the app is treating users’ data and what provisions it is maintaining to check the authenticity of the data, information, and advice mentioned in the application.
+There are multiple compliance bodies around the world which are responsible for taking care of how the mobile health domain is behaving.
+The importance of knowing what compliances like HIPAA stand for becomes all the more important for a mHealth app developer because they have a direct link to how safely the app is treating users’ data and what provisions it is maintaining to check the authenticity of the data, information, and advice mentioned in the application.

 While getting a seal of approval is difficult but the absence of it is something that becomes one of the biggest reasons behind healthcare stakeholders not believing in the system.
 The absence of the seal of approval by the FDA or a HIPAA compliant badge in the application’s home screen or in the screenshots used in the App Store and Play Store is also something that is keeping the stakeholders at bay.

-One of the biggest reasons for distrust in the mHealth solution is the fact that the information entered in the healthcare mobile apps are loosely research and thus incomplete or entirely wrong.
+One of the biggest reasons for distrust in the mHealth solution is the fact that the information entered in the healthcare mobile apps are loosely researched and thus incomplete or entirely wrong.

 While there still can be solutions that would be in your control to solve all the reasons of mistrust mentioned above – something which we will look into a little later – there is no direct answer or solution to the problem of negative sentiment.

 There have been many incidents when the picture of ineffectiveness has been presented in the mHealth market.
 While there are multiple reports highlighting how a great percent of weight loss healthcare mobile apps in the stores pass wrong methods of weight loss to the users, there have been even severe cases where even the most correctly algorithm mobile apps were unable to identify lesions that were later diagnosed as melanoma.